Lost Foam: A New Wave of Sand Casting Swells in the Marine Industry

 - Surface finish = 60 to 250 microinches.

-- Castings maintain smooth surface with no fins around coreprints or parting lines due to the
+- Castings maintain smooth surface with no fins around coreprints or parting lines due to the one-piece flask.

-- Complex components can be formed where other casting processes would require multiple components to be assembled.
+- Complex components can be formed where other casting processes would require multiple components

 - Excellent dimensional tolerances for precision casting.